makwaijun/personalwebpagev2/content/Poetry/Poetry11.md

 I watched an old man play Bejeweled
-for his first time.
+for the first time.

-Peered through the gap in between the two airplane seats,
+I peered through the gap in between the two airplane seats,
 through half-closed eyelids,
 as I drifted and lulled between consciousness
 and a half-awake mind.